-Spend Bitcoin and cryptocurrency trading in Taiwan
+Bitcoin and cryptocurrency trading in Taiwan

-Taiwan has a buzzing cryptoeconomy with plenty of outlets ready to accept bitcoin through a myriad of channels such as bitcoin coupons.
+Taiwan has a buzzing crypto economy with plenty of outlets ready to accept bitcoin through a myriad of channels such as bitcoin coupons.

-Crypto tax in Taiwan
+Bitcoin tax in Taiwan

-Paying tax on my crypto trading in the Taiwan
+Paying taxes on Bitcoin trading in Taiwan

 In addition to standard income tax that may be applicable to your crypto income, there is also the possibility of Value Added Tax, as trading may be deemed as a performance and sale of services.
 In this case, your liability could be 5% VAT on the revenue unless the monthly sales amount is within $1,300.